SurajPandey9/Todo-app/README.md

+# FOR ANY QUERY VISIT MY ANOTHER GITHUB PROFILE @surcs18
 # To-Do List Application

 ## Description
 A web application for creating and managing a personal to-do list.
 This application has both frontend and backend components, uses a database for data persistence, and exposes APIs for interacting with the data.
+## PREREQUISITES
+you must have:

+Set up a local programming environment for python3

+Set up Node.js on your Local Development Environment.

 ## Technologies
 - **Frontend:** React